 Here they are for your consideration (and mine).
 I already own a few of them.

 Shade-Loving House Plants With Flowers

 Drooping means they’re thirsty and yellow spots mean they’re getting too much sun.
-They can do well under just florescent lighting in lieu of any sunlight at all.
-Learn more peace lily care tips.
+They can do well under just fluorescent lighting in lieu of any sunlight at all.
+They are also a house plant that cleans air.

 Shade-Loving Indoor Palm Trees

-Shade-Loving House Plants With Gorgeous Leaves
+Indoor Plants for Shade With Gorgeous Leaves

 Shade-Loving Indoor Ferns And Ivy